 Energy Performance Protocol - Standard Multifamily v1.0 (EPP-SMF)

-This protocol focuses on multifamily buildings (multifamily is typically defined as residential structures with five or more units, a typical threshold used within the housing industry for multifamily rental properties).
-The protocol is intended for Targeted Projects, including single or multiple measure projects costing typically under $200,000 and therefore engineering requirements must be scaled to fit performance risk.
+This protocol focuses on standard multifamily buildings (multifamily is typically defined as residential structures with five or more units, a typical threshold used within the housing industry for multifamily rental properties).
+The protocol is intended for:

 The Energy Performance Protocols are intended as minimum requirements for an investment quality analysis and best practices to maintain, measure and verify the energy savings, not an exhaustive treatment of all possible techniques.
 Each section of the document establishes these minimum requirements and offers additional methods and tools that can be used to improve the reliability of savings estimation and measurement.
 Until sufficient performance data exist for projects following the ICP Protocols, it is not possible to gauge the magnitude of the impact of these additional processes and tools on the confidence interval around savings projection.
 A checklist provided as part of this document is intended for inclusion in project documents.
 Providers are asked to self-certify that they have fulfilled the requirements listed and to indicate what additional methods they applied.

 This document will evolve over time.
 Some methods may move from an “additional” or “recommended” category to a standard requirement.
-Others may prove insignificant for accuracy of projections relative to the time and effort they require.
+Other methods may prove to be too burdensome relative to the benefit they provide.
 A scoring system may also be introduced to weigh the importance of different components and provide an overall investment confidence score for potential energy efficiency projects.
 The ICP invites any and all stakeholders to participate the development our protocols by applying them to retrofit projects and sharing their results.
 Depending on market feedback, the ICP may develop additional protocols for additional building types and use cases.